-A fantastic shot of Traflagar Square with a sign pointing to the air raid shelter on the north side of the square - this could hold 800 people.
-The boarded up building contains the equestrian statue of Charles I.
+A fantastic shot of Trafalgar Square with a sign pointing to the air raid shelter on the north side of the square - this could hold 800 people.
+The sign has been placed on the boarded-up building that is protecting the equestrian statue of Charles I.

 Probably early in the war, this photo shows dignitaries being shown around the Marconi Wireless New Street factory in Chelmsford, Essex (possibly this factory).
 The helmet and armband markings are specific to this factory's ARP team.
 The gentleman on the far right has an armband that features MW and TC (combined) - Marconi Wireless Telegraph Company - and CONTROL added to it.
 A previous MW armband appeared at auction and can be seen on this blog post.

 Additional research provided by members of the WW2 Civil Defence Re-enactors FB page.

 A wonderful photo of a large group of CD personnel raising their helmets at a parade.
 Towards the right are members of London's Auxiliary Ambulance Service (LAAS).

 A rescue squad gather around a rescued dog they have pulled from the rubble of a blitzed house.
 Of interest in the party leader in the white helmet to the right.
 He is wearing the standard bluette overalls and has both the ARP breast badge and the 'R London' badge on his pocket.
 Not many photos show both these badges being worn.

 Probably taken earlier in the war by the use of W on their helmets rather than DC, this photo is from the Worcester area.
 Alas there's little more information about what is happening but it it a good reference photo of the gas clothing issued to those who were to deal with chemical weapons.